 Free, secure IT equipment recycling is available to the University community for both departmental and personal equipment.

 Retain paper files in accordance with the Policy on Retention of University Records.
 Be sure to shred or otherwise render unreadable confidential or legally restricted paper records.
-If they don’t contain confidential or legally restricted data, then be sure to recycle!
+If they don’t contain moderate or high-risk data, then be sure to recycle!